KamranSHussain/NBA-Player-Proposition-Predictor/README.md

-# NBA Player Proposition Predictor
+# NBA Player Proposition Forecasting App

 A NBA player-prop forecasting project with a production-style Streamlit interface.